 By Brother Anderson with excerpts from Samuele Bacchiocchi's electronic newsletter, Endtime Issues number 87, "A Reply to Criticisms Part I 'The Use of Ellen White's Writings in Interpreting Scripture'" (August 1, 2002)

-Dr. Bacchiocchi provided the SDA sect a great service in exposing a number of serious historical errors in Ellen White's Great Controversy.
-In his newsletter, Dr. Bacchiocchi, former professor at Andrews University, describes himself as a "committed Adventist" with a "deep respect" for Ellen White's writings.
-In spite of this, he has chosen to break ranks with traditional SDA thinking by proposing a different interpretation of the 1260-day prophecy.
-In so doing, he has exposed a number of errors in The Great Controversy.
-We will be examining those errors below:
+Samuele Bacchiocchi, a former professor at Andrews University, described himself as a "committed Adventist" with a "deep respect" for Ellen White's writings.
+Nevertheless, he broke ranks with traditional SDA thinking by proposing a different interpretation of the 1260-day prophecy.
+In so doing, he has exposed a number of errors in Great Controversy.

 ERROR #1 - Papacy Established in 538 A.D.

 In the 1888 edition of The Great Controversy Mrs. White wrote: